viennacl/viennaclbench-dev/README.md

 <h2>Important Notice</h2>
 -When not using OpenCL: Blas3 benchmark is extremely slow.
-Takes about 5 minutes to complete on my machine.
+Takes about 5 minutes to complete, depending on the machine.
 Don't run it if you can't wait;<br>
 <h2>Additional Info</h2>
 The main developer Namik is running a <a href="http://zalomiga.ba/blog">devblog</a> dedicated to this project and tries to update it as much as possible.
 Check it out for detailed reports and updates on the development process.